sbu-fsl/Metis/README.md

 We created a script `figure-7-exp.sh` to run these five file systems with Metis for 10 minutes each.
 **Therefore, this script will take about 1 hour to complete.** You can edit the `TIMERUN`variable in the `figure-7-exp.sh` script to change to a longer or shorter time length for each file system.
-The performance in the figure 7 is mesured by the number of file system operations and unique filesystem abstract states per second.
+The performance in the figure 7 is measured by the number of file system operations and unique filesystem abstract states per second.
 After each file system's Metis run, the script will read the performance metrics from the `perf-pan*.csv` file and extract total number of operations and unique abstract states as well as epoch time in seconds.
 Then, the script will compute the performance metrics and save them in the